markjivko/kronup-php/docs/Api/TasksApi.md

 ## `discoveryCreate()`

-> Tasks Add a discovery to task
+> Add a discovery to task

 {: .new-title }
 > #️⃣ Execute example in terminal